How To Overcome Higher Interest Rates As A Buyer

 - Know how long you plan to live in your next home.
 If you plan to live in your next home for more than 5 years, then moving forward with a purchase could be an option since it makes more financial sense over the long term where you could see rates drop again to refinance.
 If you’re not sure how long you plan to live in your next home and it’s not urgent, then it’s better to wait to see if rates and/or prices decline in the next 6 months or more.

 - Feel secure with your income, credit score, and general financial situation.
 To get the best interest rate available, you’ve got to have your financial house in order.
 If you have a stable job, steady income, and good credit, you’ll have the most loan programs and interest rate options available to you.
-If it makes sense to wait until one or all of these factors have improved, then wait!
+If it makes sense to wait until one or all these factors have improved, then wait!
 Just don’t be in the dark — know your options based on what your situation is now and what it could be in the future to make an informed decision about what waiting will do for you.

 - Focus on your monthly payments, not the interest rate.
 Demand is down, so prices aren’t soaring like they did this time last year.
 Some areas are even seeing price reductions.
 That means even though interest rates might be higher than they were last year, the price you pay for a home might be lower.
 This means your monthly payment could end up being about what it could have been a year or so ago when rates were lower.

-- If you’re a first-time buyer currently renting, consider the pros and cons of paying higher rent compared to a higher mortgage.
+- If you’re first-time buyer currently renting, you’ve considered the pros and cons of paying higher rent compared to a higher mortgage.
 What’s better for you — higher rent or a higher mortgage payment — even if it’s the same amount?
 Rising rents have made it tough on renters (who don’t have much control on that) so think hard if you want to get into the market sooner with your own home.
 You can enjoy not only stable housing payments but also the tax benefits of being a homeowner, both of which you’ll never receive as a renter.

 - If you’re a current homeowner, focus on the big picture.
-Many homeowners who need to move are feeling like they “lost out” on a price they could have gotten a few months ago and are talking themselves out of moving because of that.
+Many homeowners that need to move are feeling like they “lost out” on a price they could have gotten a few months ago and are talking themselves out of moving because of that.
 Your reason for moving needs to be more than just what your home is worth — that’s the case no matter what the market is doing.
 But, look at it this way — if you are selling, you likely are also buying a new home to move into.
 And if you are worried about your current home having lost value, so too will the home you are moving into, so you’ll be breaking even.

 Buying Strategies for Today’s Market